Wednesday, May 25, 2011

 service.
 They had one electrical outlet in a room, not an entire bank of

 sockets to power a dozen appliances.
-And they didn
+And they didn't need a computerized

 gadget to receive a signal beamed from satellites 2,000 miles out in